Garni Temple: Significance

+It has been often cited as one of the most remote pieces of Greek architecture.
+Malcolm Colledge identified it as one of the most distant examples of Ionic architecture, alongside those on Failaka Island (Kuwait) and the Jandial temple in Taxila (Pakistan).
+Antony Eastmond described it as "the easternmost building of the Graeco-Roman world".

 Traina suggested that its reconstruction was motivated by the desire of Soviet Armenian archaeologists to emphasize that the grandeur of Armenia did not begin with Christianity.
 Along with the Urartian site of Erebuni, its reconstruction was heavily propagated by the Communist leaders of Armenia.
 (Note: Its reconstruction was specifically called to attention by Armenia's Communist leader (First Secretary) Karen Demirchyan and Prime Minister (Chairman of the Council of Ministers) Fadey Sargsyan.)
 Garni, like Erebuni, was reconstructed during a period of national revival in Soviet Armenia in the 1960s and became a site of national pride, with the restored monument transformed into a backdrop for festivities and cultural performances.
 Adam T. Smith observed that restoring Erebuni and reconstructing Garni fostered "tourist patriotism" that celebrated historical achievements without encouraging nationalist sentiments.

 Its status as a symbol of Armenian antiquity has further solidified in independent Armenia.
 It has appeared on a 1993 stamp and an uncirculated 1994 silver commemorative coin.
 Garni and Satala Aphrodite (attributed to Anahit) were depicted on the 5,000 dram banknote in circulation from 1995 to 2005.
 The torch of the first Pan-Armenian Games was lit near the temple on August 28, 1999, from where it was taken to Hrazdan Stadium in Yerevan.

 In March 2025 Armenia submitted "The Archaeological Complex of Garni and the ‘Basalt Organ’ Columnar Joint" (the "symphony of stones") to the tentative list of the UNESCO World Heritage Sites, signaling its intention for future nomination.
 It was confirmed as a tentative site in July 2025.